 The Center for Literacy, Education, and Employment (CLEE), established in 1988, supports and advances literacy education across the lifespan.
 The center works with providers of literacy education to strengthen their capacity to help individuals build knowledge and improve skills needed to be lifelong learners and active members of families, communities, and workplaces.
 To advance literacy education, CLEE links theory, research, and practice by working with diverse stakeholders to support creative and innovative ways to address literacy issues, providing professional development opportunities, developing and fostering partnerships, adapting new and existing technologies, sharing the knowledge of the field through professional networking, technology, technical assistance and publications, conducting research and evaluation, and providing analysis, statistical support, and accountability services.

-The FUTURE Postsecondary Education Program is a two- or three-year course of study which empowers students to achieve gainful employment in the community.
+The FUTURE Postsecondary Education Program is a two- to four-year course of study which empowers students to achieve gainful employment in the community.

 FUTURE helps young adults with intellectual and developmental disabilities make a successful transition from high school to adult life by providing them with career counseling and developing their academic, vocational, and decision making skills.

 With the Grief Outreach Initiative, graduate students in the college who are training to become school psychologists, mental health counselors, school counselors, nutritionists, and college student personnel administrators complete training to work as mentors with children suffering from grief or loss.
 Once training is complete, the students provide support, acceptance, and a safe place for the expression of thoughts and feelings about grief and loss.